 The Nintendo Switch Lite will release on Sept.
 20, 2019 for $199.
 A special Pokémon Sword and Shield version of the console will arrive on Nov.
 8, and will also cost $199.

-The gray, yellow and turquoise versions of the Switch Lite are currently available for pre-order on Amazon, Best Buy and Target.
-The Pokemon Zacian and Zamazenta Edition is available for pre-order on Target.
+The gray, yellow and turquoise versions of the Switch Lite are currently available for pre-order on Amazon (opens in new tab), Best Buy (opens in new tab) and Target (opens in new tab).
+The Pokemon Zacian and Zamazenta Edition is available for pre-order on Target (opens in new tab).

 Nintendo Switch Lite colors